Vixtorbir/TheGoonies_NimcomVideogames/Design.md

 # Objects
-(All the objects that have been studied are from level 1 to level 3) (All the names have been created by us, because the real ones weren't found) (All the hit points have been calculated with the laser gun without any power up)
+-All the objects that have been studied are from level 1 to level 3 -All the names have been created by us, because the real ones weren't found -All the hit points have been calculated with the laser gun without any power up
 ## Level 1
 |Image|Name|Hit Points|Points|Description|Other stages where it is found|
 |:---:|:---:|:---:|:---:|---|:---:|